distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 The weakness is that vagueness is cheap to imitate.
 If too many -EV proposals use it, traders should eventually treat vagueness as negative evidence.
 The strategy works only while "vague because valuable" remains plausible.

 [^dsb-informed-traders]: Decision selection bias is not fully mitigated by highly informed traders.
 A trader can understand the proposal better than the market, face little adverse-selection risk, and still prefer buying PASS-ASSET over correcting the bias.
 If the decision market is liquid and passage is more likely to result from PASS-ASSET rising than FAIL-ASSET falling, a PASS-ASSET purchase includes an exit option.
 The trader can buy while PASS-ASSET trades below FAIL-ASSET, then place an automatic sell order near the passing threshold.
 If passage happens through a PASS-led price move, that threshold is crossed before settlement, giving the trader an opportunity to sell above their entry price.
 Buying PASS-ASSET can therefore be privately attractive even when it reinforces the selection bias.
 The incentive is strongest when proposal-specific volatility in PASS-ASSET exceeds the ordinary ASSET volatility reflected in FAIL-ASSET.
 Short trading windows make that condition easier to satisfy: they concentrate trading around proposal-relevant information and reduce unrelated volatility costs for conditional-market traders.

+## Fail-Branch Sabotage

+The proposer commits to making the fail branch worse.

+Example: "If this proposal fails, I will stop supporting the protocol, withdraw liquidity, or otherwise take an action that lowers ASSET's price."

+This can make PASS look better than FAIL even if the proposal itself is -EV.
+The proposal passes not because it creates value, but because rejection has been made costly.

+This works for both +EV and -EV proposals where two conditions hold: the proposer has a real sabotage vector, and they do not value the reputational cost enough to avoid using it.

+That makes it narrower than the other attacks.
+New proposers often lack the ability to harm the DAO credibly, and established proposers often care about future business.
+But crypto can make this threat stronger than it looks in normal corporate or political settings.
+Pseudonymous actors, cross-border entities, and unclear legal recourse can make it harder to punish the attacker socially or legally.

+Where the sabotage vector exists, the cost is mostly off-path: if the threat works, the proposer rarely has to carry it out.
+A sufficiently credible attacker can reuse the threat across proposals.

 If you found this interesting, have feedback or are working on something related, let's meet: [email: me@distbit.xyz](mailto:me@distbit.xyz), [twitter (@distbit0)](https://twitter.com/distbit0), or [schedule a 20 min call](https://cal.com/distbit/call?duration=20)